-Fred Minnick is the author of six books, most of which are available at his local bookstore, Carmichael’s in Louisville.
+Fred Minnick is the author of seven books, most of which are available at his local bookstore, Carmichael’s in Louisville.

 Smithsonian Magazine: One of the “Best Books About Food of 2016”

 For anyone who thinks they know it all about bourbon, delve into this fascinating new look at everyone’s favorite brown water.
 With his sharp eye for detail, historical accuracy and modern relevancy, Mr. Minnick’s take on the history of bourbon will become an indispensable volume for bourbon fans worldwide — Edward Lee, chef, author, of Smoke and Pickles, and host of PBS’s The Mind of a Chef

 - Men’s Journal: Best New Book for Whiskey

 “Bourbon Curious is a straight shot of smarts about America’s whiskey, served up by bourbon’s best friend, Fred Minnick.” —Lew Bryson, author of Tasting Whiskey: An Insider’s Guide to the Unique Pleasures of the World’s Finest Spirits

 “Minnick takes off at a sprint and never slows down.
 He makes reading so easy you barely notice you’re doing it.
 Suddenly you know things, true things, unlike the bar boors he skewers mercilessly.
 A reporter at heart, Minnick wants to see and do everything himself, which is very satisfying for the reader.“ — Charles K. Cowdery, Author of Bourbon, Strange